TrevBo25/rubrics/personal_project.md

 * An important concept in planning is the "MVP".
 This stands for Mininum Viable Product.
 Simply, what is the smallest, simplest, least-amount-of-features version of your product that you could make that would still be considered completed and passable.
 For example: I am making a simple chat app.
 What are some "MVP Features"?
 The ability to type in a message, the ability to send a message, and the ability to recieve a message.
 If I want to add any other features, I need to carefully think if they are part of my MVP.
 A cool animation whenever I send a message?
 A notification sound when I recieve a message?
 Those aren't absolutely necessary for my app to function, so I need to put them aside until I finish all my MVP features.
 When planning, make a list of all the features your app **needs** to function and work on only them until they are done.
 * Another important facet of planning is setting tasks for yourself.
 You can waste a lot of time trying to figure what exactly to do next.
 Switching constantly between thinking about what to do and actually doing can really slow you down.
 It's a good idea to take some time to split your project into tasks.
 The more the better!
 A good goal is to see if you can split your entire project into hour chunks.
 If you think you have made as many tasks as you can think of, break the tasks you have into smaller tasks.
 This will allow you to just focus on actually doing the tasks, speeding up your development times.
 Trello.com is a good site for task management.
 * It's worth noting: plans don't need to be set in stone!
 You'll find the need for some extra endpoint, or you'll need to change your schemas up, or you'll realize a given feature really isn't MVP status.
 That's completely fine, it's important to be agile.
 It's important to plan, but it's also important not to waste time trying to come up with every single eventuality.
 * To aid in planning, you might want to use the [project-plan.pdf](project-plan.pdf) document in this repo.
-It is optional, and you can use Trello instead or in addition.
+It is optional, and you can use Twilio instead or in addition.

 #### Domain Registration

 Domain Registration is the process for registering a domain name, which identifies one or more IP addresses with a name that is easier to remember and use in URLs to identify particular web pages.
 There are many domain registrars out there and not every choice will be the perfect fit in every way, so do your own research.
 That being said some of the more popular registrars are: namecheap, bluehost, HostGator and GoDaddy.

+Points: A registered URL that simply redirects you to an IP will not count towards your domain registration points.
+It must be fully integrated to the point where your route urls will add on to the end of your registered domain.
+As in, www.YourSite.com/#/Home opposed to 138.68.255.191/#/Home and so on.

 Gotchas:
 * Be aware that registering for a domain name isn’t free.
 There are many sites that will offer a hosting package that will then give you a free domain name.
 Take “free” with a grain of salt.
 It is often cheaper to host elsewhere then wait for a promotion (they happen very often on GoDaddy) where you can register a domain name for $0.99/year.